 Student response systems use radio frequency (RF) signals sent from clickers to record responses, collect data, and provide feedback.
 The clicker software collects and integrates the responses with common software programs such as PowerPoint, Acrobat, Keynote, and Word.
 Student responses and grades can be exported to a data file for use in Microsoft Excel, Notepad, or Word, and can be imported into programs such as the TritonEd/Blackboard course management system.

 UC San Diego faculty and Academic Computing & Media Services (ACMS) have adopted the i>clicker student response system as the campus standard.
 It is highly recommended that faculty use i>clicker so students do not have to purchase multiple brands.

 ACMS no longer supports the H-ITT infrared student response system.

-CTD worked with ACMS to develop a series of videos illustrating peer instruction, why and how to use it in the classroom, and its benefits.
+The Commons worked with ACMS to develop a series of videos illustrating peer instruction, why and how to use it in the classroom, and its benefits.